Route 66 Times header image

 East < GO > West

-The ornate neon History Museum sign frame has been in the same location since it first adorned the 1914 Nathan Clothing Company building.
-Of course the lettering within the frame has changed over the years, going from "Nathan's Clothing" (1914) to "Barth's" (1935) to "History Museum".
-But the frame itself with its torches on the top corners has been there for over 100 years.
+The ornate neon History Museum sign frame has been in the same location since it was erected for the 1915 Nathan Clothing Company atop the new Rainey building.
+Of course the lettering within the frame has changed over the years, going from "Nathan's Clothing" (1915) to "Barth's" (1935) to "History Museum".
+So the frame itself with its torches on the top corners has been there for over 100 years.

 x